 This article will layout 3 steps to getting executive buy-in for community management.

 While some executives in the business world are now realizing the difference between a social media manager and a community manager, not all have come to this realization yet.
 Sometimes, you need to make a case to obtain the resources you need for a successful community.

-As a matter of fact, only about 1 in 4 companies.
-Of those surveyed in the Community Roundtable’s SOCM 2016, only 21% had a dedicated budget, 21% had an approved strategy, 26% had a full-time community manager, and 29% had regular executive participation.
+It's more likely than not that you will need to obtain executive-buy; according to the Community Roundtable’s SOCM 2016, only about 1 in 4 companies have a dedicated budget for community.
+Further, only 21% had an approved strategy, 26% had a full-time community manager, and 29% had regular executive participation.

 - Figure out who you should be talking to

 - Show your accomplishments and what the competition is doing